haiku/website/content/blog/calisto-mathias/2024-06-25_usability_enhancements_for_the_find_panel_[gsoc_2024].md

 ### When Will The Folder Filtering of Queries be Available?

 I think I am very close to finishing up this feature and it should be available before the mid-term evaluation of the GSoC period gets over.

-### Relevant Code Sections That Will Be Modified in Upcoming MRs through Gerrit:

-1. **PoseView.cpp:**
-   - I am looking into adding a BObjectList to the PoseView file which can be used for storing filters.
-These filters could then be applied while loading the pose using the `GetNextDirents` function.
-2. **FindPanel.cpp:**
-   - Since directories will be considered properties of a query file, they will be stored as attributes within this file.
-When the tracker loads the file, it will read these attributes and apply the filters accordingly.
-We believe these enhancements will greatly improve the usability and flexibility of the Find Panel, offering a more intuitive and powerful search experience.
-We invite all users to explore these new features and provide feedback to help us keep enhancing Haiku OS.

 I hope these enhancements improve the usability of the Find Panel, providing a more intuitive and powerful search experience.
 I encourage all users to explore these new features and provide feedback to help me continue improving Haiku OS.